 In addition to the fact that shedding makes it harder to keep your floors clean, dog hair can also make allergies flare up.
 As special as your dog is to you, you probably also know that your hardwood floors are fragile, and cleaning them is a chore that must be done often and with great care.

-The Problems with Pet Hair
+The Problems with Dog Hair

-Many people who purchase homes with hardwood flooring will agree that the flooring is often a central focus of the home.
+Many people who purchase homes with hardwood flooring will agree that flooring is often a central focus of the home.
 Hardwood floors are very beautiful, but they are also sensitive and require special attention.
 When hardwood floors have dirt, dust, or debris left on them for any length of time, then that debris will begin to dull or damage the sealant on your hardwood flooring.

 Ways to Reduce Shedding

-If you find that you are struggling to keep your wood floors free of dog hair, then there are several things you can try to reduce the amount of shedding that your pet does.
+If you find that you are struggling to keep your wood floors free of dog hair, then there are several things you can try to reduce the amount of shedding that your dog does.
 Reducing the amount of hair that sheds onto the floor will reduce the number of times per day that you need to focus on cleaning up dog hair from the floor.

 Regularly Brush Your Dog

 Every breed of dog is different when it comes to how often you need to brush your dog’s coat.
-You can find all kind of information on how often to brush your dog based on their breed.
+You can find all kinds of information on how often to brush your dog based on their breed.
 However, you also need to make sure that you have the correct type of brush for your dog’s coat to be most effective.